hazelcast/management-center-docker/README.md

 docker run --rm -m 512m -p 8080:8080 hazelcast/management-center:$MANAGEMENT_CENTER
 ```

+**NOTE:** Please, make sure that you are not using `:latest` tag, because 3.x and 4.x versions are not compatible.
+You can check [Supported Environments](https://docs.hazelcast.org/docs/management-center/latest/manual/html/index.html#supported-environments) section for more info on compatibility versions between Management Center and IMDG, Jet clusters.

 Now you can reach Hazelcast Management Center from your browser using the URL `http://localhost:8080`.

 If you are running the Docker image in the cloud, you should use a public IP of your machine instead of `localhost`.